mtShaikh/flask-rest-paginate/README.md

 ## Customize your pagination schema

 If you want create a custom pagination schema.
-You will create a custom pagination class and override the create_pagination_schema
+You should will create a custom pagination class and override the create_pagination_schema.
+Dont forget thios method must return a python dict
 ```
 from flask_rest_pagination import Pagination